 Comics are more popular than ever before, thanks to the MCU and now, the DCEU making headway in Hollywood.
 This has exposed some of the best and complex characters of the last century into the mainstream.
 Think Punisher, Batman, and the clown prince of Gotham.

 Comic Book Reader Apps

 I prefer tablets over smartphones when it comes to reading comic books.
-Gives me more screen estate to read and view art without having to zoom in and out too much.
+It gives me more screen estate to read and view art without having to zoom in and out too much.

 With that thought in mind, here are some of the best comic book app for Android, in no particular order.

-ComiCat is an offline comic book reader which will scan your device for comic books.
+ComiCat is an offline comic book reader that will scan your device for comic books.
 It supports a huge array of file formats like CBZ, CBR, PDF, CB7, CBT, Zip, Rar, 7z, and PDF.
-It is a feature-rich app with search, catalog options, password protection.
+Apart from this, it is a feature-rich app with search, catalog options, password protection.
 Coming to the actual comic viewing experience, you get different orientations and different view modes like Fit Visible, Fit Width, etc.

 Watch out for the virtual shelf.
 It’s beautiful.
 It will cost you $2.99 though.
 There is support for SD card and cloud storage services with sync enabled.